-CMAQ and RSTP projects must comply with all applicable Federal requirements, including those affecting determinations of eligible project costs.
-All Federal projects must conform to the appropriate cost principles for federal aid.
-Most CMAQ and RSTP projects are subject to 2 CFR Chapter II Part 200 -also known as "Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards".
-These principles focus on determining the allowable costs for the subject government entities and also provide a discussion of the relationship between appropriate costs and the purpose of the program.
-In addition to the aforementioned cost principals, FHWA's policy and guidance regulations for CMAQ and RSTP must also be closely adhered to.
-For all requests for reimbursement submitted to DRPT, a DRPT Program Manager will make the determination if an expense is eligible for reimbursement or not.
-Therefore, it is incumbent upon the funding recipient to check with their DRPT Program Manager on the eligibility of an expense before expenses are incurred.
+CMAQ and RSTP projects must comply with all applicable federal requirements, including those affecting determinations of eligible project costs.
+All federal projects must conform to appropriate cost principles for federal aid.
+Most CMAQ and RSTP projects are subject to 2 CFR Chapter II Part 200 - also known as "Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards."
+These principles focus on determining the allowable costs for the subject government entities and provide a discussion of the relationship between appropriate costs and the purpose of the program.
+In addition to the aforementioned cost principals, agencies executing FHWA-funded projects such as CMAQ and RSTP must closely adhere to FHWA policy and guidance regulations.
+For all requests for reimbursement submitted to DRPT, a DRPT Program Manager will make the determination of whether an expense is eligible for reimbursement.
+Therefore, it is incumbent upon the funding recipient to check with their DRPT Program Manager on the eligibility of an expense before incurring expenses.

-The allocation of CMAQ and RSTP funding is determined by regional Metropolitan Planning Organizations (MPOs) through the Transportation Improvement Program (TIP) planning process and not by DRPT.
+The allocation of CMAQ and RSTP funding is determined by regional Metropolitan Planning Organizations (MPOs) through the Transportation Improvement Program (TIP) planning process; not by DRPT.
 VDOT and DRPT include these funds in the SYIP and State Transportation Improvement Program (STIP).
 Projects are identified by a Uniform Project Code (UPC) assigned by VDOT.
 UPC projects that were created prior to FY14 are included in the VDOT SYIP and STIP.
 UPC projects that were created in FY14 and after, and assigned to DRPT by VDOT, are included in the DRPT SYIP and STIP.
 It is DRPT's expectation that most RSTP and CMAQ project funding will be flexed to the FTA and drawn down from the FTA directly by the approved direct recipient.
 On an exception basis, these funds can be administered through DRPT, and the recipient can execute a contract with DRPT, who will administer the funds through VDOT and FHWA.

 - 1. MPO Programming: Regional MPOs approve the allocation of RSTP and CMAQ funds to transit and commuter assistance projects within the region through adoption of the region's TIP.
-In the case of Northern Virginia, an additional entity- the Northern Virginia Transportation Authority, makes a preliminary recommendation to the National Capital Region Transportation Planning Board- the region's MPO. - 2.
-RSTP or CMAQ Recipients' Notification to DRPT: Recipients of RSTP or CMAQ funds should ensure these projects are included in their TIP, as well as in the STIP and SYIP to minimize delays in executing a contract.
+In the case of Northern Virginia, an additional entity- the Northern Virginia Transportation Authority, makes a preliminary recommendation to the National Capital Region Transportation Planning Board the region's MPO. - 2.
+RSTP or CMAQ Recipients' Notification to DRPT: Recipients of RSTP or CMAQ funds should ensure these projects are included in their TIP, as well as in the STIP and SYIP, to minimize delays in executing a contract.
 VDOT and the FTA will not approve the flex of funds unless the project and funding are in the STIP.
 Federal funding recipients should send an email to the DRPT Manager of Financial Programming and the DRPT Program Manager regarding their federal funding award.